We had a lot of fun making this cheese salad. Not only did we get to use our studio kitchen in Berlin, we got to make a salad. With cheese!

 In fact, the cheese is integral to this cleverly named cheese salad.
 I highly recommend getting a good cheddar – to me, there is no better cheese.

-Choosing the right cheese for your cheddar cheese salad
+Choosing the right cheese for your salad

 To those of you that are new to cheddar then I suggest looking for one that has been matured for about 12 months.